loudifier/Dielectric/README.md

 Characters not implemented in Altium
+  - basically any non-ASCII character (will make a list of glaring ommisions later)

 Characters not implemented in KiCAD
-¶ (shows up as Pi)
+  - ¶ (shows up as Pi)

-Glyphs that need additional steps after expanding stroke bullet - delete cutout from middle cedilla - reverse direction (defaults to CCW)
+Glyphs that need additional steps after expanding stroke
+  - bullet - delete cutout from middle
+  - cedilla - reverse direction (defaults to CCW)